-a dry sequence is defined as the number of consecutive rain-free days with a height greater than the minimum value (1 mm) of the smallest of the classes of daily precipitation amounts proposed by the international standards defined by the World Meteorological Organization [18].
+A dry sequence is defined as the number of consecutive rain-free days with a height greater than the minimum value (1 mm) of the smallest of the classes of daily precipitation amounts proposed by the international standards defined by the World Meteorological Organization [38].
+The different classes are defined according to the number of rainy days with a height between: 1 and 10 mm (P1); 10 and 30 mm (P2); 30 and 50 mm (P3); >50 mm (P4).